Updated on August 21st, 2023

 - How to Pay for Room and Board

-If you and your student would like to learn precisely where to find scholarships, and what steps are needed to help them secure them, check out our free scholarship training webinar: 6 Steps to Quickly Security Scholarships for College
+If you and your student would like to learn precisely where to find scholarships that can help handle tuition and cover room and board costs and the steps needed to help secure them, check out our free scholarship training webinar: 6 Steps to Quickly Security Scholarships for College.

 What is Room and Board?

-In its simplest form, room and board is a roof over your student’s head and food in their belly.
+Many students (and parents) wonder, “What does room and board include?”
+Well, in the simplest sense, room and board is a roof over your student’s head and food in their belly.

-The “room” portion of the room and board definition usually relates to their housing, such as a college dorm room.
+The “room” portion of the room and board definition usually relates to their housing, such as a college dorm room in a residence hall or a school-run off-campus apartment.
 It is where they will sleep, study, stream Netflix, and hang out with friends.

-Some public colleges also make living on-campus mandatory for students, especially if they aren’t local.
+Some private and public colleges make living on campus mandatory for students, especially if they aren’t local.
 This makes it easier for them to adapt to college life and makes sure they live near their school, eliminating problems like transportation issues that could hinder their ability to attend classes.

-However, just because the word “room” is used to describe the students living arrangement, that doesn’t mean they get an entirely private space.
-Shared dorm rooms are still part of the room and board equation.
+However, just because the word “room” is used to describe the student’s living arrangement, that doesn’t mean they get an entirely private space.
+Shared dorm rooms are still part of the whole college room and board equation.

-On a good note, basic furniture is usually provided, though exactly what your student will have access to varies depending on their dorm room assignment and even the school they attend.
+On a good note, basic furniture is usually provided, though precisely what your student will have access to varies depending on their dorm room assignment and even the school they attend.
+Additionally, dorm facilities typically have a range of amenities, such as shared laundry rooms, lounges, and space for study groups to meet.

 Now that the “room” portion of the “what is room and board” question is covered, it’s time to address the “board” part.

 In most cases, “board” stands for your student’s meal plan.
-Many schools offer a few options, ranging from a set number of meals per day to unlimited access to the college’s dining room.
+Many schools offer a few options.
+Most commonly, this ranges from a set number of meals per day to unlimited access to the college’s dining hall.
+However, some colleges may have a credit-based plan, which works similarly to a prepaid card that students can use in specific dining facilities.

-The food and beverages are provided through cafeterias or similar dining facilities more often than not.
-This means your student doesn’t always have much control regarding what is available to eat or drink, but they are guaranteed to have access to food, based on their chosen meal plan.
+More often than not, the food and beverages are provided through cafeterias or similar dining facilities.
+This means your student doesn’t always have much control regarding what is available to eat or drink, but they are guaranteed to have access to food based on their chosen meal plan.

-However, most colleges offer a range of options on any given day.
+However, most colleges offer a range of meal and drink options on any given day.
 Plus, many are respectful of potential dietary restrictions, providing at least one entrée that can suit various needs or preferences at each meal.
+For example, it’s not uncommon to find vegan, kosher, or gluten-free dishes.

 Typically, a meal plan is a matter of convenience.
-If your child is hungry and has meals available that day, they can head down and get what they need without an additional cost.
+If your student is hungry, meal plans allow them to head down and get what they need to eat without an additional cost.

-Some colleges do require that incoming freshmen sign up for a meal plan if they also make living in a dorm room mandatory, so it’s important to keep that in mind.
+Some colleges do require that incoming freshmen sign up for a meal plan if they also make living in a dorm room mandatory, so it’s essential to keep that in mind.

 Related articles: